-In compliance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act), the Department of Public Safety will provide timely warning notifications/alerts about serious crimes that occur on campus, when it is determined that the incident may pose an ongoing threat to members of the campus community.
+In compliance with the Clery Act, the Department of Public Safety provides timely warning notifications/alerts about serious crimes that occur on campus when it is determined that the incident may pose an ongoing threat to members of the campus community.

-The Department of Public Safety, in conjunction with other departments on campus, issues Crime Alerts in a timely manner to notify community members about certain crimes in and around the campus community.
-Crime Alerts are issued at the direction of the associate vice president and emergency management(or designee) of Public Safety, to inform the campus community of crimes considered by the institution to represent a serious or continuing threat to students and employees.
+The Department of Public Safety, in conjunction with other departments on campus, issues crime alerts in a timely manner to notify community members about certain crimes in and around the campus community.
+Crime alerts are issued at the direction of the associate vice president for public safety and emergency management to inform the campus community of serious and continuing threats to students and employees.
 These alerts are sent out by email to all faculty, staff, and students.

 These alerts are generated when crimes that pose a threat or danger to the campus community are reported to Public Safety, local law enforcement agencies, or campus security authorities (e.g., deans of academic units as well as directors and department heads of administrative units).
-Every attempt will be made to distribute a Crime Alert soon after the incident is reported; however, the release of a Crime Alert is subject to the availability of facts concerning the incident, unless issuing any of this information would risk compromising law enforcement efforts.
+Every attempt will be made to distribute a crime alert soon after the incident is reported; however, the release of a crime alert is subject to the availability of facts concerning the incident, unless issuing any of this information would risk compromising law enforcement efforts.

-Crime Alerts will typically include the following: date; time or timeframe of the incident; a brief description of the incident; description of the suspect(s), when deemed appropriate and/or if sufficient details are available and the information would promote safety and potentially aid in the prevention of similar crimes.
-The alert will also include contact information for the Department of Public Safety and any information deemed appropriate by the director or his/her designee.
+Crime alerts will typically include the following: date; time or timeframe of the incident; a brief description of the incident; and description of the suspect(s), when deemed appropriate and/or if sufficient details are available and the information would promote safety and potentially aid in the prevention of similar crimes.
+Crime alerts and timely warnings may include information about a suspect's race only if the associate vice president or associate director of the Department of Public Safety approves the inclusion of that information prior to issuance, except in situations where it is not reasonably possible to reach the associate vice president or associate director in a timely manner or such action would be in violation of a legal requirement.
+The associate vice president and associate director of DPS will reference a suspect's race in crime alerts or timely notifications only when it serves a necessary law enforcement purpose.
+The alert will also include contact information for the Department of Public Safety and any information deemed appropriate by the associate vice president or his/her designee.

-Sex offense incidents for a Crime Alert are considered on a case-by-case basis, depending on the facts of the case and information known to the campus police department.
-For incidents involving off-campus crimes, the Department of Public Safety may issue a Crime Alert, if the crime occurred in a location used and frequented by the University population.
+For sex offense incidents, crime alerts are considered on a case-by-case basis, depending on the facts of the case and information known to the campus police department.
+For incidents involving off-campus crimes, the Department of Public Safety may issue a crime alert if the crime occurred in a location used and frequented by the University population.
 The alerts are emailed to the campus community, including the campus watch captains.
 Watch captains post the alerts in administrative buildings and residence halls and on security bulletin boards throughout the campus.